 Commodities Investing Basics

-Commodities are traded through futures contracts, which means investors buy or sell based on expected price points in the future.
-In stark contrast to stocks, commodities are traded on margin with little of the actual transaction amount being held in the trader's account at the time of purchase, according to The Street.
+Forbes reports that commodities are traded through futures contracts, which means investors buy or sell based on expected price points in the future.
+In stark contrast to stocks, commodities are traded on margin with little of the actual transaction amount being held in the trader's account at the time of purchase.
 With margin trading, risks are amplified, because traders will often invest much more than the value of their accounts.
 Sharp movement in prices leads to a high risk-to-reward proposition.

 Though many types of people and companies invest in commodities, futures contracts are often used by farmers, producers and other agribusinesses as a way to hedge against potential losses stemming from actual business activities.
 If producers are concerned about actual prices of a crop dropping before distribution, for instance, they can trade in futures contracts to mitigate losses.